Swatto86/QuickConnect/docs/Chapter_04_Your_First_Tauri_Application.md

 // Delete task
 window.deleteTask = async function(id: string) {
-  const confirmed = confirm("Are you sure you want to delete this task?");
+  // Note: Production apps use custom dialogs (see Chapter 5 showCustomDialog) const confirmed = confirm("Are you sure you want to delete this task?");
   if (!confirmed) return;